joetannenbaum/alfred-php-workflow-site/pages/docs/items/universal-action.md

 ---
 title: Specifying the Universal Action
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Specifying the Universal Actions for your Alfred workflow item.
 ---

-This element defines the [Universal Action](https://www.alfredapp.com/universal-actions/) items used when actioning the result, and overrides arg being used for actioning.
-The action key can take a string or array for simple types', and the content type will automatically be derived by Alfred to file, url or text.
+To specify the argument used for [Universal Actions](https://www.alfredapp.com/universal-actions/), you can use the `action` method.
+The content type will automatically be derived by Alfred to file, url or text:

 ```php
 $workflow->action('https://cooking.nytimes.com/tag/burgers');